logicalclocks/machine-learning-api/docs/integrations/python.md

 ## Generate an API key

 In Hopsworks, click on your *username* in the top-right corner and select *Settings* to open the user settings.
 Select *API keys*.
-Give the key a name and select the project, model_registry, dataset.create, dataset.view, dataset.delete scopes before creating the key.
+Give the key a name and select the project, modelregistry, dataset.create, dataset.view, dataset.delete scopes before creating the key.
 Copy the key into your clipboard.
+More documentation can be found [here](https://hopsworks.readthedocs.io/en/stable/user_guide/hopsworks/apiKeys.html).

 Create a file called `modelregistry.key` in your designated Python environment and save the API key from your clipboard in the file.